 Monomict breccia is a term applied to a breccia that is made up entirely one kind of rock.
 Monomict breccias are rare on the Moon because meteoroid impacts tend to mix different kinds of rocks.

 Dimict breccias or dilithologic breccias are made up of only two lithologies.
 The term is usually applied to a common type of rock collected on the Apollo 16 mission that consists of anorthosite (light color) and mafic (dark, iron rich) crystallized impact melt in a mutually intrusive textural relationship.
-SaU 169, however, could be regarded as a dilithologic breccia.
+SaU 169 and NWA 7022, however, can be regarded as a dilithologic breccias.

 Polymict breccia is a general term that encompasses all breccias that aren’t either monomict or dimict.
 Types of polymict breccias are glassy melt breccias, impact-melt breccias, granulitic breccias, regolith breccias, and fragmental breccias.
 Each of these breccia types has a different texture because the set of conditions that formed them differed.